Perfect Oven Baked Potatoes Recipe

 I always recommend using organic potatoes when cooking since they contain fewer chemicals and are safe to eat with the skin on.
 Potato skin contains significant nutrients.
 Similarly, the flesh is healthy and has good nutrients.
 It is a rich source of fiber, iron, vitamin C, and vitamin B-6.

 Potato skins contain a good amount of fiber.
-According to the U.S. Department of Agriculture, a one-cup serving of potatoes without the skin contains about 3.2 grams of dietary fiber, slightly more than half the fiber you’d receive from a large baked potato with the skin intact.
+According to the U.S. Department of Agriculture, a one-cup serving of potatoes without the skin contains approximately 3.2 grams of dietary fiber, which is slightly more than half the fiber you’d receive from a large baked potato with the skin intact.

 Recipe variations:

-🧀 Ranch baked potato – Coat the potato with olive oil and Ranch seasoning before baking.
-When done baking, slice, top with cheddar cheese, and broil for a few minutes until melty.
+- 🧀 Ranch baked potato – Coat the potato with olive oil and Ranch seasoning before baking.
+When done baking, slice, top with cheddar cheese, and broil for a few minutes until the cheese is melted.

 Serving suggestions: